 Prince Jerome is progressing towards recovery.

-By Imperial decree, dated March 16, M. Paul Dubois, surgeon-accouchéur to the Empress, has been promoted to the grade of Commander of the Legion of Honour.
+By Imperial decree, dated March 16, M. Paul Dubois, surgeon-accouchéur to the Empress, has been in favour of hanging, that he should be fined the sum promoted to the grade of Commander of the Legion of Honour.